rust-lang/reference/src/expressions.md

 overloading the operators the traits for these operators require that they are implemented to define actual comparisons.
 Many functions and macros in the standard library can then use that assumption (although not to ensure safety).
+Unlike the arithmetic and logical operators above, these operators implicitly take shared borrows of their operands, evaluating them in lvalue context.
+This means that the operands don't have to be sized.

 | Symbol | Meaning                  | Overloading method         |
 |--------|--------------------------|----------------------------|